caseyscarborough/github/README.md

 The better question is...
 What's not to do?
 Any functionality of the API listed at [developer.github.com](http://developer.github.com/) that isn't currently in effect.

-I can't quite figure out the scopes when making requests to the API.
-This leaves certain functionality unimplemented such as creating repositories and deleting repositories.
-This is something I'm actively working on, and would happily accept a pull request if anyone knows how to resolve the issue.

 ## Contributing

 1. Fork it